HotPatcher: A open source UE resource hot patching tool

 • Supported UE5.0.3 engine.

-• Fixed the persistent GenerateGlobalAssetRegistry issue.
+• Fixed the persistent enabling of GenerateGlobalAssetRegistry issue.

 • Supported reading bSkipEditorContent from /Script/UnrealEd.ProjectPackagingSettings to control whether to ignore resources under /Engine/Editor* and /Engine/VREditor/.